g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ## AI stuff....
 Bayesian Networks, AI ...

-* If you are interested to know more about Bayesian Networks, this book is a classic [Bayesian Networks, Probabilistic Reasoning in Intelligent Systems by Judea Paerl](https://www.amazon.com/Probabilistic-Reasoning-Intelligent-Systems-Representation/dp/1558604790).
+* If you are interested in learning more about Bayesian Networks, this book is a classic [Bayesian Networks, Probabilistic Reasoning in Intelligent Systems by Judea Paerl](https://www.amazon.com/Probabilistic-Reasoning-Intelligent-Systems-Representation/dp/1558604790).
 * [Artificial Intelligence: A Modern Approach](https://www.amazon.com/Artificial-Intelligence-Modern-Approach-3rd/dp/0136042597), by Peter Norvig, Stuart J. Russell, is an excellent AI book, and has a nice chapter on Probabilistic reasoning and Bayesian Networks.
-* just google...
+* Or just google it.. :)

 ![movie](usage/programming_guide/long-movie.gif)

-written by Veselin Pizurica
+Written by Veselin Pizurica.